NZ athletes proudly on show at Comm Games opening ceremony

 The dual international will be part of T20 cricket's first appearance at the Commonwealth Games.

-Prince Charles and Camilla, The Duchess of Cornwall will officially open the games in Queen Elizabeth’s absence.
+Prince Charles and Camilla, The Duchess of Cornwall officially opened the games in Queen Elizabeth’s absence.

+The Prince of Wales delivered a message as the Queen’s baton made its way to its final destination, after travelling through the participating countries and regions.

-Australia who hosted the 2018 games in the Gold Coast will lead the Parade of Nations and it will conclude with England who hosted the event back in 1934 and 2002.
+Australia who hosted the 2018 games in the Gold Coast led the Parade of Nations and it concluded with England who hosted the event back in 1934 and 2002.

 In total there are 136 gold medals available for female athletes and 134 for men, as well as 10 up for grabs in the mixed contests.